Home > Moving > City Guides > Safe, Affordable Neighborhoods in Cincinnati

 Pleasant Ridge

-• Crime Rate: Safer than 82% of Ohio cities
+• Crime Rate: Safer than 73% of Cincinnati neighborhoods

 Things to Do in Pleasant Ridge

-Enjoy a picnic, play on the playground, or use the fitness center at Pleasant Ridge Park.
-Take the kids to the pool or spend an afternoon golfing at Losantiville Country Club.
+Have a picnic, play on the playground, or use the fitness center at Pleasant Ridge Recreation Center.
+Take the kids to the pool, observe the wildlife, or spend an afternoon golfing at the members-only Losantiville Country Club.
 Sign your aspiring baseball players up for the MLB Cincinnati Reds Youth Academy.
-Snag some popcorn and watch the latest blockbusters at Cinemark Oakley Station.
-Pop by the Pleasant Ridge Branch of the Cincinnati Public Library to check out a book, attend children’s story time, or take a crafts class.
-Sample local brews from the ten rotating taps at Nine Giant.
-Try Cincinnati’s most well-known dish with a heaping plate of 5-Way Chili from Pleasant Ridge Chili.
-Or try the Bacon Cheeseburger and chat with the regulars at The Gas Light Cafe.
+Check out a book, attend regular events like Family Storytime and Imagine Lab, or get creative during a Craftivity session at the Pleasant Ridge Branch of the Cincinnati Public Library.
+Try variations on Cincinnati’s most well-known dish with a heaping helping of 5-Way Chili, Chili Spaghetti, or Cheesy Coney Chili from Pleasant Ridge Chili.
+Feast on flavorful comfort food like the Winter Roti, Lightning Fried Chicken Sandwich, and Brewster Burger at Revolution Rotisserie.
+Order specials like the Meatloaf or Fried Chicken Club sandwich with a draft beer from the rotating menu at The Gas Light Cafe.
+Sip a Painkiller or Frozen Orange Creamsicle cocktail, or sample rotating local brews such as the Cherry Tree Lager at Nine Giant Brewpub & Fermentorium.

-Moving to Cincinnati?
-Extra Space Storage has convenient self storage locations throughout the Cincy metro that can help with your transition.
-Find self storage in Cincinnati!
+Planning a move to Cincinnati?
+Extra Space Storage has convenient self storage locations throughout the Cincy metro to help with your transition.
+Find a storage unit near you!

 Neighborhood statistics from AreaVibes